rust-embedded/discovery/src/14-i2c/README.md

 This protocol uses a *master* *slave* model where the master is the device that *starts* and drives the communication with a slave device.
 Several devices, both masters and slaves, can be connected to the same bus at the same time.
 A master device can communicate with a specific slave device by first broadcasting its *address* to the bus.
-These address can be 7 bits or 10 bits long.
+This address can be 7 bits or 10 bits long.
 Once a master has *started* a communication with a slave, no other device can make use of the bus until the master *stops* the communication.